tristil/Todo.txt-Tracks-Sync/README.rst

 Notes
 -----
-I would say at the moment that this plugin is VERY EXPERIMENTAL.
-It is particularly unstable at the moment after some heavy refactoring of the underlying libraries.
+I would say at the moment that this plugin is a bit rough.
 If you use this with your "production" todo.txt or Tracks installation, you should BACKUP both of them.

 Major caveats for using this plugin are:

 * It may not see much more active development.
-* When it's working correctly it will append a tid: keyword to every todo, associating the local store with an todos id from the remote store
+* When it's working correctly it will append a tid: keyword to every todo, associating the local store with an todos id from the remote store.
-* Not particularly stable (see above).
-Not really doing the right things when for example a todo is removed from the remote or local stores.
+* It guesses that when a remote todo does not appear in the feed of active todos that it is completed.
+It therefore will do the wrong thing when a todo is deleted or deferred.
+This is done because typically the feed of done items is too long to compare against until a search api is built.

 Feedback
 --------